mitashe007/Moon/_posts/2016-10-28-test-project.md

 ![Moon Homepage](http://i.imgur.com/rZWpMUt.png)

-<center><b>Doodle Charades</b> is a simple doodle version of playing Charades.</center>
+<center><b>Doodle Charades</b> is a simple doodle app for playing Charades.</center>

  A dynamic canvas-drawing based application with many features.
-On clicking play a random movie name is generated which then can be doodled onto the canvas, the idea is to be able to save and share them with friends.
+On clicking <b>Play</b> a random movie name is generated which then can be doodled onto the canvas, the idea is to be able to <b>Save</b> and share them with friends.

 ## Features
 * Draw on the canvas